VMI Keydets football: Head coaches

 VMI has had 32 head coaches in their history.
-They are currently led by Danny Rocco, a graduate of Wake Forest and a native of Pennsylvania.
+They are currently led by Ashley Ingram, a graduate of North Alabama and a native of Georgia.
 The winningest coach in VMI history is John McKenna, who had a 62–60–8 in thirteen seasons at the school.
 Alpha Brummage, who led the Keydets for two seasons in 1911 and 1912, has the highest winning percentage among coaches with at least ten games coached (.875).